-If you were listening to it, then after hearing just the first part of “hana ga…” you still wouldn’t know if the other person was talking about noises or flowers.
+If you were listening to it, then after hearing just the first part of “hana ga…” you still wouldn’t know if the other person was talking about noses or flowers.

-Unless you could see them and they were pointing to their noise or something.
+Unless you could see them and they were pointing to their nose or something.

-Here is an idiom that involves the noise.
+Here is an idiom that involves the nose.
 You will hear it used to describe how a person is:

 hana ga takai

-It literally says “a high noise” but what it really means is that someone is a proud or boastful type of person.
+It literally says “a high nose” but what it really means is that someone is a proud or boastful type of person.

 Some compound words that use 鼻 are: